How to Use the Water Purifier in Rust

 So:

-2. Equip the purifier and aim directly at the fire until it gives you a green outline
+Aim the purifier directly at the fire until it highlights with a green outline.

 Heads up—if your fire’s too close to a wall or another item, the purifier might refuse to snap.
 Leave a bit of breathing room.